hypo69/hypo/docs/gemini/out/en/explainer/src/ai/tiny_troupe/TinyTroupe/SUPPORT.md

     D --> E[Issue/Query Resolved];
 ```

-This mermaid code represents a flow chart illustrating how a user can obtain support for the TinyTroupe project.
+This mermaid code represents a flow chart illuStarting how a user can obtain support for the TinyTroupe project.
 There are no dependencies between files/packages involved as this is a README.

 ### <explanation>